Vietnamese diaspora: Australia

-Vietnamese people in Australia constitute one of the largest ethnic groups in Australia, with 294,798 people claiming Vietnamese ancestry at the 2016 census.
-First generation Vietnamese Australians who came as refugees varied widely in income and social class.
-Of those from the Vietnam War era, many Vietnamese Australians are white collar professionals, while others work primarily in blue-collar jobs.
+First-generation Vietnamese Australians who came as refugees varied widely in income and social class.
+Of those from the Vietnam War era, many Vietnamese Australians are white-collar professionals, while others work primarily in blue-collar jobs.
 Australian-born Vietnamese tend to earn high levels of educational attainment and success.
-In 2001, the labour participation rate for Vietnamese refugees was 61%, about the same as that of Australian born residents (63%).
+In 2001, the labour participation rate for Vietnamese refugees was 61%, about the same as that of Australian-born residents (63%).
 Around three quarters of ethnic Vietnamese live in New South Wales (40.7%) and Victoria (36.8%).

-The surname, Nguyễn, is the seventh most common family name in Australia (second to Smith in the Melbourne phone book).
+In 2006 the surname, Nguyễn, became the seventh most common family name in Australia (second to Smith in the Melbourne phone book).

 New Zealand

 According to the 2018 census, 10,086 New Zealanders identify themselves with the Vietnamese ethnic group.
 Many of them came to New Zealand to escape religious persecution or war.

 Canada

 According to the 2016 census, Canada has 240,615 people who identify as ethnic Vietnamese.
 The majority of Vietnamese people in Canada reside in the provinces of Ontario and Quebec, with some having lived in Quebec before 1975.
 Vancouver is also another major destination for newly arrived Vietnamese immigrants since 1980, including Vietnamese of Chinese descent, with the city having a large Chinese population.